tonycxie/dojomon/README.md

 Dojomon
 ============
-A web-based game built with Python using the Django framework and SQLite database.
+A web-based game built with Python using the Django framework and SQLite database based on the popular Pokémon video games.

 Features: